winitzki/scall/tutorial/programming_dhall.md

 The five basic combinators correspond to the standard properties of the equality relation: reflexivity, symmetry, transitivity, value identity, and function extensionality.

 The next subsections will show how to translate these properties into Dhall code for the Leibniz equality.
-We will focus on Leibniz equality between values, as Leibniz equality between types has similar properties.
+We will focus on Leibniz equality between values, as Leibniz equality between types or kinds will have similar properties.

 #### Reflexivity